martinmatak/monero-linkability/README.md

  #### Getting information about the transactions
  First what we need is to get data for processing.
 For that, we use the following GitHub repository: [transactions-export](https://github.com/moneroexamples/transactions-export).
 Here is not described how to use that repository since that is already covered in that repository.
-To go through the complete problem faster, here we work with only first 1% (12361 blocks) of a blockchain which is used in the paper.
+To go through the complete problem faster, here we work with only first 1% (first 12361 blocks) of a blockchain which is used in the paper.
 Command which we need to execute after setting up the project linked above is:

-`/xmr2csv -t 0 -n 12361  --all-key-images --out-csv-file4 "allColumns.csv"`
+`./xmr2csv -t 0 -n 12361  --all-key-images --out-csv-file4 "allColumns.csv"`

 Now we have the information about the transactions stored in `allColumns.csv`.